 7.Give her a massage

-How awesome are massages?
+You know how dads can support mom during labor?
+How giving her an awesome massage?
 I love them and so will your wife!
 Giving your partner a back and foot massage can help relief labor pains.
 Massages can also help her relax and release any body tensions she may have.
 This handheld massager is a great option!

 8. Tell her she’s doing a great job